Swissa: About the manufacturer

 August Birchmeier's Sons (August Birchmeier's Söhne) was founded in 1908 by the eponymous founder as stamping tools factory August Birchmeier in Murgenthal, Canton of Aargau (from 1911 in the commercial register).

 In 1922 August Birchmeier died but his widow continued the workshop.

 In 1935 the sons took over the business: "August Birchmeier's sons" was founded.

 From 1931 to 1936 the company grew with the production of furniture fittings and locks.
 In the post-war years Birchmeier's began the production of a portable typewriters.

 1952/52 August Birchmeier's sons set up a second plant in Wolfwil [Canton of Solothurn] (distance only 5 kilometers from Murgenthal).

 In 1963 the toolmaking shop was relocated to the new factory.
 Around 1965 the typewriter SWISSA was produced in Murgenthal and furniture fittings and stamped products and other metal goods in Wolfwil.

 The typewriter factory remained operational for 30 years until the late 1970s.
 On 31.5.1995 the company "August Birchmeier Sons" was deleted from the Swiss Commercial Register.

 Swissa product lines

-In 1950, the name changes from "Patria" to "Swissa Piccolo".
+In 1950, the name changes from "Patria" to "Swissa Piccola".
 All other models of the "Birchmeier Patria" now run under the brand name Swissa.

 The following models were produced by August Birchmeier's Sons until 1980 when production ceased: